Nigerian Prince (film): Plot

 A stubborn Nigerian-American teenager Eze (Antonio J. Bell) is forced to go to Nigeria by his mother.
 He then joins his cousin Pius (Chinaza Uche) who runs an online scamming business.
-He joined the online scamming business to collect the required amount of money in order to return to the US.
+He joins the online scamming business to collect the required amount of money in order to return to the US.

 Production

 The film project was announced by debutant director Faraday Okoro who previously helmed few short films such as Full Windsor and Blitz which were also screened in film festivals.
 He penned the script along with Andrew Long which was also supported by the executive producer of the film Spike Lee.
 Lee also guided and mentored Okoro to write the screenplay of the film.

 In April 2017, Nigerian Prince was shortlisted as one of the five finalists of the inaugural edition of the AT&T Presents: Untold Stories, a project which was initiated in 2017 by AT&T in collaborative partnership with Tribeca, Tribeca Film Festival and Tribeca Film Institute to financially support the underrepresented film projects of underrated emerging upcoming male and female filmmakers in Hollywood.
 Okoro was adjudged the winner of the inaugural edition on 20 April 2018 and was granted US$1 million for the production of the film.
 The film eventually became a winning project of AT&T Presents and it is also the first feature film to have completed with a grant from the Untold Stories.

 The film was predominantly shot and set in Lagos, Nigeria and the principal photography of the film was wrapped up within 12 months.
 Soon after the completion of the film, it was slated for the worldwide premiere at the 2018 Tribeca Film Festival.